scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

    Zoomed out view of the papyri for jupyterlab extension, we can see that the code examples include plots.
 Most token in each examples are link to the corresponding page.
-Early navigatin bar visible at the top. :label:`Fig2`
+Early navigatin bar visible at the top. :label:`jlab`

 .. figure:: local-graph.png